Istanbul Three Day Itinerary: Top Things to Do & See

 It has a sense of undiscovered mystery, and I loved it.
 The first Byzantine church commissioned to be built in Constantinople by the Emperor Constantine himself, it makes for an impressive visit.

 Back in central Istanbul, climb the steep hill and cobbled streets toward Galata Tower.
-We then paid for drinks and appetizers at Anemon Hotel, just so we could enjoy its panoramic view!istanbul, turkey
+We then paid for drinks and appetizers at Anemon Hotel, just so we could enjoy its panoramic view!

 They also had a whirling dervish perform, which while repetitive, was fascinating to see!